-Type authorization is an official authorization decision to employ identical copies of a system or subsystem in specified environments of operation.
-This form of authorization allows a single security plan to be developed for an archetype (common) version of a system that is deployed within a specified facility (under a single CAGE code).
+Type authorization is an official authorization decision to employ identical copies of a system in specified environments of operation.
+This form of authorization allows a single security plan to be developed for an archetype (common) version of a system that is deployed within a specified facility (under a single CAGE Code).
 Type authorization is used in conjunction with the authorization of site-specific controls (e.g., physical and environmental protection controls, personnel security controls) inherited by the system.
-Type authorization is available to systems authorized in eMASS unless specified otherwise in the authorization decision.
-When type authorizing systems in eMASS, Industry must follow the instructions detailed in the NISP eMASS Industry Operation Guide.
+Type authorization is available to all authorized systems unless specified otherwise in the authorization decision.